thomadha/gr2336/README.md

 ## Content

 _The project is located inside the folder movielist.
-Within the project, there are two primary dividers:_
+Within the project, there are three primary dividers:_

 **1. core**